joma74/acc-natours/docs/TestcafeScreenshot.md

 Why does testcafe deliver transpiled es3 code? `Promises` are resolved to some promisify framework :frowning:, whatever that does.
 Thing is, it makes debugging testcafe for me quite difficult.
 While delivered with source mappings, this is rather bothersome, from initial setting breakpoints till the source mapping is recognized to funny line jumps while debugging to stepping through nested technical crutch sources i am not interested in.

-## Provide ESM For Node
+## Provide ESM For User Test

 Testcafe already uses `esm` underneath.
-Would think support for es6 modules in node for my tests too.
+Would like support for es6 modules in node for my tests too.
 Had to learn to run my runTestCafe via `node -r esm src/tests/run-testcafe`.
 Why not defaulting?

 ## Enhance Logging

 Tracing what testcafe does while running a test in between is - well - not existing.
 Proposal is some debug level that shows timestamped console messages like "Starting browser", "Started browser", "Taking screenshot" with proper relation to test and browser instance.

-## Make Browser Window Assignable To Current Run
+## Make Browser Window Relateable To Current Run

-If you debug tests with more than one browser, one can not deduct which browser belongs to the current instance of the test.
+If you debug tests with more than one browser, one can not relate which browser belongs to the current instance of the test.
 Proper relation with logging chalk color and browser window chrome color, by PID and debugging port ...
 See also "Enhance Logging".

 ## Test Report Esp Xunit Flavor Does Tell You Not Enough